jinlibao/toolkits/README.md

 * [`hash_table.c`](https://github.com/jinlibao/toolkits/blob/master/C/hash_table.c): implementation of hash table based on linked list.
 * [`count_days.c`](https://github.com/jinlibao/toolkits/blob/master/C/count_days.c): to calculate the day of the year.
 * [`sort_chars.c`](https://github.com/jinlibao/toolkits/blob/master/C/sort_chars.c): to sort characters/letters.
-* [`student_scores.c`](https://github.com/jinlibao/toolkits/blob/master/C/stduent_scores.c): to calculate the average scores by courses/students.
+* [`student_scores.c`](https://github.com/jinlibao/toolkits/blob/master/C/student_scores.c): to calculate the average scores by courses/students.

 # Python

 * Computer.Performance: to see the performance of Python on a certain platform by the runtime.
 * Forgetting.Curve: to visualize the forgetting curve.
-* `Get_PDF.py`: to download files (in PDF, PPT, and etc.) from course websites of CMU, Standfor, and etc.
+* `Get_PDF.py`: to download files (in PDF, PPT, and etc.) from course websites of CMU, Stanford, and etc.
 * Numpy: an simple demo for using Numpy.
 * Project.Euler: solutions for little portions of Project Euler.
 * Crawler.Python: basic template for scraping written in Python.